-- 51. The appeal was filed within the 21 days set by article 67 para.
-1 of the FIFA Statutes (2013 edition) and article R49 of the Code.
-The appeal complied with all other requirements of Article R48 of the Code, including the payment of the CAS Court Office fee. - 52.
+- 54. The appeal was filed within the 21 days set by Article 67 para.
+1 of the FIFA Statutes (2013 edition).
+The appeal complied with all other requirements of Article R48 of the CAS Code, including the payment of the CAS Court Office fees. - 55.
 It follows that the appeal is admissible.